646e62/legal-citation-parser/README.md

    }
 ```

-## v 0.4.1 updates
+## v 0.4.2 updates

-* Court level dictionaries updated to classify all courts on CanLII
-* Bug fixes and table updates
+* Added official reporter functionality, changed the key name from "scr_citation" to "official_reporter_citation" to reflect the change
+* Improved error handling for incorrect citations and CanLII API calls
+* Significant code refactoring throughout the module

 ## Contributing